What if hearing loss also meant “brain loss”?

 - Children who have their hearing tested at birth, and have no hearing loss, never need to get their hearing tested hearing again.
 True or false?

 Many hearing issues can develop in the years after birth.
 Illness, injury and genetics can cause a child to develop debilitating hearing loss.
 If left untreated, they can have a profound impact on their life.
-As a result, more children are first fitted with hearing aids during the first three years of school than are fitted in their first year of life (as shown by data from Australian Hearing).
+As a result, more children are first fitted with hearing aids during the first three years of school than are fitted in their first year of life (as shown by data from Hearing Australia).

 - Hearing problems are a common cause of speech, learning and behavioural problems in Australian children.
 True or False?

 A child who can’t understand their teacher, can’t give their full attention to learning.